FNA-XNA/docs/docs/appendix/Appendix-B:-FNA-on-Consoles.md

 ## PlayStation

-FNA for PlayStation 4 and 5 is nearly complete - FNA and the fnalibs work, we just need to finish the port of SDL3 (particularly SDL_GPU).
+FNA for PlayStation 5 is nearly complete - FNA and the fnalibs work (including SDL3), we just need to finish the port of SDL_GPU.
 For runtimes we are currently using NativeAOT, with Mono as our fallback plan.

+PlayStation 4 is in a similar state, except we are not planning to port SDL_GPU to PS4, so unless someone else does it this platform support will likely be canceled.

 If you are a licensee, please get in touch with [Ryan](mailto:icculus@icculus.org) for SDL access, then once you have access to that, let us know!